stat133-sp19/hw-stat133-dbian17/workout01/report/workout01-david-bian.md

 Today we explore the hypothesis that shooting more two pointers increases your effective shooting percentage than shooting more three pointers.
 We look at our three typical players and then two outliers within the death lineup.

 First let us look at three Golden State Warriors that follow this interesting trend.
 In this group, we have shooting guard Klay Thompson, small forward Kevin Durant, and power forward Andre Iguodala.
-Below is a table of their effective shooting percentages and other relevant data.
+Below is a table of their effective shooting percentages and other relevant data as well as a chart of each player's attempted shots.

     ##                                                             X..A.tibble..3.x.7
     ## 1   name       total_shots two_made three_made total_made perc_made eperc_made